 Room 1: Julia Child

 Room 1 is named after culinary icon, Julia Child.
 Julia has stayed in this suite and celebrated birthdays at The Inn, among many other happy occasions.
-The Julia Child suite is an ADA accessible room with a king size bed and two balconies.
-The lavish bathroom has double vanity sinks, a walk-in shower, and a deep soaking tub.
+The Julia Child suite has a king size bed and two balconies.
+The lavish bathroom has double vanity sinks, a walk-in shower, and a jacuzzi tub.

 Room 2: Jacques Pepin